rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

 EOF
 ```

-So since the only truly important things is the requests parameter, the Vertical Pod Autoscaler will always work with this.
+Since the only truly important thing is the requests parameter, the Vertical Pod Autoscaler will always work with this.
 Whenever you define vertical autoscaling for your app, you are defining what the requests should be.

 * After a couple of minutes, check the VPA to see the Memory and CPU suggested: